esp8266/Arduino/doc/PROGMEM.rst

     }

 The two examples above will store these strings in flash.
-To retrieve and manipulate flash strings is not straight forward as the esp8266 must read from flash in 4byte words.
+To retrieve and manipulate flash strings they must be read from flash in 4byte words.
 In the Arduino IDE for esp8266 there are several functions that can help retrieve strings from flash that have been stored using PROGMEM.
-Both of the examples above will give you a ``const char *`` back, however if you try to do anything with these pointers, without correct 32bit alignment you will get a seg fault and the esp will crash.
+Both of the examples above return ``const char *``.
+However use of these pointers, without correct 32bit alignment you will cause a segmentation fault and the ESP8266 will crash.
 You must read from the flash 32 bit aligned.

 Functions to read back from PROGMEM
 -----------------------------------